Debate veers from ‘How you doing?’ to ‘Will you shut up?’

 But was no discernible response when the former vice president called the sitting president a “clown” and told him to “keep yapping.”

 The television cameras also eliminated the difference in speaking volume between Trump and Biden that made Trump seem even more combative.
-Inside the atrium, Biden was sometimes hard to hear and spoke far more softly than Trump, until Trump attacked his family, and his volume rose.
-Biden also spoke more softly than Wallace, who repeatedly tangled with Trump as he tried to get the candidates to abide by the no-interruption rules their campaigns had agreed to —- sometimes making it seem like the debate was between them instead.
+Inside the atrium, Biden was sometimes hard to hear and spoke far more softly than Trump, who often yelled, and even Wallace, who repeatedly tangled with Trump as he tried to get the candidates to abide by the no-interruption rules their campaigns had agreed to.

 The debate was hosted by the Cleveland Clinic and Case Western Reserve University in the 27,000-square-foot (2,500-square-meter) atrium of the Sheila and Eric Samson Pavilion on the clinic’s Health Education Campus.
 Notre Dame, the original debate host, withdrew because of the pandemic.